Kevin C. Conroy: AOL

-Conroy’s career at AOL started in 2001 as senior vice president/general manager of the company’s music strategy/platforms.
+Conroy's career at AOL started in 2001 as senior vice president/general manager of the company's music strategy/platforms.
 In 2002 he took on the role of senior vice president/general manager of AOL Entertainment.
-In 2003, he became the executive vice president/chief operating officer of AOL Broadband, and in 2005 he took on the role of executive vice president of AOL Products and Marketing.
+In 2003, he became the executive vice president/chief operating officer of broadband service, and in 2005 he took on the role of executive vice president of AOL Products and Marketing.

 Conroy was an early-stage contributor to music and video streaming, and has been described as a pioneer, and an innovator and disruptor in the online music, and audio and video industry.
-In his role as Senior Vice President and General Manager of AOL Music, he built and launched AOL Radio, leveraging AOL’s Spinner Radio and then partnered with CBS Radio to create the then largest online radio platform in the world.
+In his role as Senior Vice President and General Manager of AOL Music, he built and launched AOL Radio, leveraging AOL's Spinner Radio and then partnered with CBS Radio to create the then largest online radio platform in the world.
 He created original programming franchises such as AOL Sessions, and in partnership with major music labels, he launched the first generation of Pandora (then called Savage Beast) on AOL Music as a song search engine, and the first 99 cent downloads.
 Under his leadership, AOL Music won the first annual MidemNet Innovation Award.
 As executive vice president for AOL's global products and marketing group, he launched AOL Video and created its first content/programming partnerships with other major broadcast and cable networks.
 He worked with Mark Burnett to bring Gold Rush to AOL, a 2006 reality competition hosted by Mark Steines.
 He was also credited with creating the first digital TV catalogue service, In2TV and establishing the first distribution deal with Hulu on AOL.